 Criminal records can be found by searching through court records at the Circuit Court of Cook County.
 They cannot be accessed via electronic means using the case information tool like other court records which will be delved into below, but can be obtained by making contact with the clerk of the court.

-Members of the public who want to look up someone’s criminal record can seek them from the Office of the Clerk of the Circuit Court of Cook County whose address and contact information is found below.
+Members of the public who want to look up someone’s criminal record can seek them from the Office of the Clerk of the Circuit Court of Cook County whose address and contact information is found below.9

-50 W. Washington,
+50 W. Washington, Suite 1001

 Chicago, Illinois 60602-1305

-(312)603-5030
+Phone: (312)603-5030

-Locate Criminal Records via the Cook County Sheriff’s Office
+Obtain Criminal Records via the Cook County Sheriff’s Office

 The Cook County Sheriff’s Office primarily holds arrest records of individuals that have been taken into custody—they have not yet been convicted or acquitted of a crime after court proceedings.
 Members of the public can use this Cook County Criminal Records Search Tool to find criminal records in the sheriff’s office.